vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 ---
 ### Hardware

-These hardware devices are examples of what can be used with this automation.
+These hardware devices are examples of what can be used with infrared automation.

 #### Infrared transmitter / receiver